dafny-lang/dafny/docs/DafnyRef/Expressions.md

 within methods, and not as general expressions or within functions or specifications.

-An ``Rhs`` is either array allocation, an object allocation, a havoc right-hand-side, or a regular expression, optionally followed by one or more ``Attribute``s.
+An ``Rhs`` is either array allocation, an object allocation, a havoc right-hand-side, or a simple expression, optionally followed by one or more ``Attribute``s.

 Right-hand-side expressions (that are not just regular expressions) appear in the following constructs: